casper-network/docs/source/docs/casper/dapp-dev-guide/tutorials/counter/setup.md

 The [Prerequisites](/workflow/setup/#the-casper-command-line-client) page lists installation instructions for the Casper client.

 Once you have the _casper-client_ installed, we can proceed to walk through setting up NCTL, cloning the contract, and deploying it to the chain.

-Before we go through the tutorial, we will give a high-level overview of this tutorial's walkthrough and briefly summarize the relevant commands (and respective arguments).